python-rope/rope/README.txt

   ourselves.
 Once we integrated the refactorings directly into the Smalltalk Browser, we used them extensively."

-The main goal of rope is to concentrate on type inferencing, auto-completion and refactoring of python programs and not a state of art IDE (At least not in the first phase).
+The main goal of rope is to concentrate on type inference, auto-completion and refactoring of python programs and not a state of art IDE (At least not in the first phase).

-The type inferencing and refactoring parts of the rope will not be dependent on rope and if successful, will be released as standalone programs and libraries so that other projects may use them.
+The type inference and refactoring parts of the rope will not be dependent on rope and if successful, will be released as standalone programs and libraries so that other projects may use them.